London Stock Exchange: Post trade

-Through the Exchange's Italian arm, Borsa Italiana, the London Stock Exchange Group as a whole offers clearing and settlement services for trades through CC&G (Cassa di Compensazione e Garanzia) and Monte Titoli. is the Groups Central Counterparty (CCP) and covers multiple asset classes throughout the Italian equity, derivatives and bond markets.
+Through the Exchange's Italian arm, Borsa Italiana, the London Stock Exchange Group offers clearing and settlement services for trades through Cassa di Compensazione e Garanzia (CC&G) and Monte Titoli.
+It is the Groups Central Counterparty and covers multiple asset classes throughout the Italian equity, derivatives and bond markets.

 CC&G also clears Turquoise derivatives.
-Monte Titoli (MT) is the pre-settlement, settlement, custody and asset services provider of the Group.
-MT operates both on-exchange and OTC trades with over 400 banks and brokers.
+Monte Titoli is the pre-settlement, settlement, custody and asset services provider of the Group.
+Monte Titoli operates both on-exchange and OTC trades with over 400 banks and brokers.

 Technology

-London Stock Exchange's trading platform is its own Linux-based edition named Millennium Exchange.
+The LSE's trading platform is its own Linux-based edition named Millennium Exchange.

 Their previous trading platform TradElect was based on Microsoft's .NET Framework, and was developed by Microsoft and Accenture.
-For Microsoft, LSE was a good combination of a highly visible exchange and yet a relatively modest IT problem.

-Despite TradElect only being in use for about two years, after suffering multiple periods of extended downtime and unreliability the LSE announced in 2009 that it was planning to switch to Linux in 2010.
-The main market migration to MillenniumIT technology was successfully completed in February 2011.
+In 2009, despite TradElect only being in use for about two years, after suffering multiple periods of extended downtime and unreliability the LSE announced that it was planning to switch to Linux in 2010.
+In February 2011, the main market migration to MillenniumIT technology was successfully completed.

-LSEG provides high-performance technology, including trading, market surveillance and post-trade systems, for over 40 organisations and exchanges, including the Group's own markets.
-Additional services include network connectivity, hosting and quality assurance testing.
-MillenniumIT, GATElab and Exactpro are among the Group's technology companies.
+In October 1997, the previous system, SETS, was introduced and used until 2007.

+The London Market Information Link, a COBOL application running on a HP Tandem server, was used to disseminate market data to terminals before being replaced by Infolect.

 The LSE facilitates stock listings in a currency other than its "home currency".
 Most stocks are quoted in GBP but some are quoted in EUR while others are quoted in USD.

+The LSE hosts numerous Israeli tech companies, which, according to the UK-Israel Tech Hub, have been instrumental in boosting its growth and fostering bilateral economic ties.
+LSE CEO Julia Hoggett has commended the Israeli tech sector, highlighting the importance of high tech companies trading on the LSE.